SantanderMetGroup/ATLAS/scripts/ATLAS-data/bash-interpolation-scripts/AtlasCDOremappeR_CORDEX/README.md

 $ python3 grid_bouds_calc.py (→ file_out created in the working directory)
 $ cdo griddes file_out > source.grid_domain_name>_name of the source model>
-(source.grid_domain_name>_name of the source model> files in the folder are source.grid files for all recognized 0.44 and 0.22 CORDEX RCMs with non-rotated projections) After these 2 steps, run the main interpolation script doConRemapCORDEX_v000.sh:
+(source.grid_domain_name>_name of the source model> files in the folder are source.grid files for all recognized 0.44 and 0.22 CORDEX RCMs with non-rotated projections).

+After these 2 steps, run the main interpolation script doConRemapCORDEX_v000.sh:
 $ ./ doConRemapCORDEX_v000.sh

 Contact person: milovacj@unican.es